etxbct/mqttTamBox/README.md

 If it is accepted the seding station report when the train departures the station.
 The receiving station report when the train arrives at the station.

-The software has obly been tested on a node MCU V3 (esp8266).
+The software has only been tested on a node MCU V3 (esp8266).

 ### Features
 * Request to send a train.